mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Pavement no longer usable from overgrown tree, 4th May :- [7521259](https://www.fixmystreet.com/report/7521259)
+- Trench that has been badly filled has sunk and is a danger as it’s a risk to drive over so people trying to avoid.
+Also same issue further down on same road, 4th May :- [7521095](https://www.fixmystreet.com/report/7521095)
 - A trench that was covered by roadworks has completely sunk.
 It’s actually an issue to drive over, 4th May :- [7521078](https://www.fixmystreet.com/report/7521078)
 - Flytipped Appliance, 4th May :- [7520985](https://www.fixmystreet.com/report/7520985)
 - Sunken road surface getting worse, 4th May :- [7520838](https://www.fixmystreet.com/report/7520838)